adrastia-oracle/adrastia-docs/pages/deployments/evmos.md

-### Legacy: USD Pegged Aggregated Oracle (USD)
+### Deprecated: USD Pegged Aggregated Oracle (USD)

 {% callout %}
-Legacy: This oracle is near its end-of-life.
-Please use the newer version listed above.
+Deprecated: This oracle is no longer maintained.
+It has been replaced by a newer version.
 {% /callout %}

 Configured to provide high precision prices for assets denominated in various USD-pegged stablecoins on Diffusion.